nico45150/nico45150/README.md

 - 👀 I’m interested in chiken because i love cookingdc
 - 🌱 I’m currently learning and smask burgerncvk,,;
 - 💞️ I’m looking to collaborate on twitter bnjkjnCjkedjkl
-- 📫 How to reach me cvcvfr
+- 📫 How to reach me cvcvfrjj
 - 😄 Pronouns: satoshiit tu as captéj;
 - ⚡ Fun fact: i love burger and chips ff